hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 result_dev = cuda.device_array(x.shape, dtype=x.dtype)
 ```

-Where, `cuda.to_device` method copies `x` (`y`) from CPU host memory to GPU device memory.
+Where, `cuda.to_device` method copies `x` (`y`) from CPU host memory to GPU device memory
-Also, `cuda.device_array` allocates an empty GPU array with the same shape and data type as `x`, intended to store the result.
+and `cuda.device_array` allocates an empty GPU array with the same shape and data type as `x`, intended to store the result.
+The `x_dev`, `y_dev`, and `result_dev` are **device array** whose data reside in the GPU's memory.
+Device array can be passed to CUDA kernels, modified on the GPU, and later copy back to the host memory using `.copy_to_host()` method.

-The final step is determining the kernel launch configuration parameters based on the problem size.
+The final step is to determine the kernel launch configuration based on the problem size.
-Let us choose a block size of 256 threads.
+We select a block size of 256 threads.

 ```python
 threads_per_block = 256